mozilla/gecko-dev/browser/components/asrouter/docs/feature-callout.md

           // default (this corresponds to a triangle with 24px edges).
 This
           // also affects the height of the arrow. arrow_width?: number;
+          // By default, callouts are not focused when they are shown.
+The user
+          // must use a mouse or the F6 shortcut to interact with the callout.
+          // This property allows you to force an element inside the callout to
+          // be focused when the callout is shown.
+Use sparingly, as it can make
+          // callouts much more disruptive for users. autofocus?: AutoFocusOptions;
         }
       ];
       content: {